Justin Bieber's Miami trial pushed back to July

 A drug test found marijuana and prescription anxiety medication in his system at the time of the arrest, according to a spokesman for the Miami Dade county state attorney's office.

-Bieber also faces charges and lawsuits in California and Toronto stemming from alleged behavior that has driven nonstop headlines.
-Shortly before his Miami arrest, detectives in California raided Bieber's home after he was accused of pelting a neighbor's house with eggs.
+Bieber also faces charges and lawsuits in California and Toronto stemming from alleged behaviour that has driven nonstop headlines.
+Shortly before his Miami arrest, detectives in California raided Bieber's home after he was accused of pelting a neighbour's house with eggs.
 In February, Bieber was charged with assaulting a limousine driver in Toronto in December.

 A photographer is suing Bieber and one of his bodyguards in Miami court for allegedly assaulting him while he was taking photos of the Canadian-born singer leaving a recording studio.